Home » Drill String » Drill Collar Weight Calculation Methods

 The Drill String Axial Stress Neutral Point

-In some cases it may be necessary to calculate the axial stress in the Drill String or locate the axial stress neutral point.
-When axial stress must be determined, all forces acting on the Drilling Bottom Hole Assembly BHA must be considered including the hydrostatic forces.
+Sometimes, it may be necessary to calculate the axial stress in the Drill String or locate the axial stress neutral point.
+All forces acting on the Drilling Bottom Hole Assembly BHA must be considered when axial stress, including the hydrostatic forces, must be determined.

-The hydraulic forces are a result of the hydrostatic pressure of the mud and are computed by multiplying the hydrostatic pressure times the respective section area.
+The hydraulic forces result from the mud’s hydrostatic pressure and are computed by multiplying the hydrostatic pressure by the respective section area.

 hydraulic forces which affect Drill Collar Weight Calculation